isaacs/ejsgi/README.md

 ## Request

-The request environment MUST be a Stream Object representative of an HTTP request.
+The request environment MUST be an Object representative of an HTTP request.
 Applications are free to modify the Request.

 ### Required Keys